hardingadonis/local-llm/README.md

 ## Notes:
 - You can download other models.
 Just make sure to put them in the `server/models` directory.
-- You can change the name of model in the `server/server.bat` or `server/server.sh` file.

 ## Contributors: